-Welcome autumn with this hand embroidery design that wishes for autumn blessings.
-It's perfect for beginners because the entire pattern uses just backstitch and french knots.
-The little pumpkin and wreath of leaves are simple, but charming.
-And the finished stitchery would look wonderful framed and displayed in your home.
+This hand embroidery design that wishes for autumn blessings is the perfect way to ring in autumn.
+It's ideal for beginners because the entire pattern uses just backstitch and french knots.
+The little pumpkin and wreath of leaves are simple but charming.
+And the finished stitchery would look fantastic framed and displayed in your home.

 02 of 10

 The designs inside this fall leaf embroidery pattern may not be what you'll see in nature, but they are beautiful and the kind of thing you'll love stitching.
-Not to mention, the many detailed dots, dashes and squiggles would make for a great embroidery sampler.
+Not to mention, the many detailed dots, dashes, and squiggles would make for a excellent embroidery sampler.
 Just choose the stitches you want to master and work them in!

 03 of 10